silandkyan/griggs_control/git_flow.md

 `git push origin BRANCH_NAME`

-create new pull request with the branch and merge
+create new pull request with the branch and merge with main